TippyLion28/PyFlyff/README.md

 # Features

-Mini Ftool: You can setup an auto hotkey to automatically press a button for you (good for heal spam or mage/psy/elementor 1x1)
+Mini Ftool: You can setup an auto hotkey to automatically use a skill/item for you (good for heal spam or mage/psy/elementor 1x1)

 Alt Control: You can set a hotkey on the Main Client to send a direct command to the Alt Client.
 Good if you don't want to use the Mini Ftool, but still want to command your FS/RM to heal you without having to alt+tab.